ITI/ICS-Security-Tools/tools/README.md

 ## Other

 [Other Related Tools](other) - Other related/useful tools in the ICS space, including MITM, evasion, spoofing, or even exploitation.

+## Mirrored Tools

+[Mirrored Tools](mirrored) - Once useful open-source tools that are no longer easily available are now mirrored here.

 (creative commons license)